DIY Website vs Professional What’s Best for Contractors?

 When DIY Makes Sense

 DIY can work if you enjoy building websites and have the time.
 If you understand SEO.
-If you’re going to maintain it yourself.
-And if your primary lead source is something else.
+If you're going to maintain it yourself.
+And if your primary lead source is something else — like referrals or social media — and the website is just a business card.

 But if you need your website to bring in calls from Google — to be a lead generation tool, not just an online brochure — DIY usually falls short.